informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Supported _fkeylist_ patterns:

 - `[` ... _columndirective_ `,` ... `]`: Present content correspondign to each _columndirective_, in the order specified in the list.
-Ignore _columndirective_ that do not correspond to a valid path from the table.
-Do not present foreign keys that are not mentioned in the list.
+  -  Ignore _columndirective_ that do not correspond to a valid path from the table.
+  -  Do not present foreign keys that are not mentioned in the list.
 Please refer to [column directive](#column-directive) section for more information.
 The defined column directive MUST be in entity mode and have at least an `inbound` node in its relationship to the current table.
+  - A list without any valid _columndirective_ will be treated the same as empty array `[]`.
+Client will not display any related entities.
+- `[]`: Client will not display any related entities.

 ### Tag: 2016 Table Alternatives